jkolb/FranticApparatus/README.md

 ## What is a promise?

 A promise, at its most simple definition, is a proxy for a value that has not been calculated yet.
 This [blog](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) provides a good high level overview of how they work.
 Unfortunately that does not give much insight into the usefulness they provide.
 The utility of promises arises because they are recursively composable, which makes for easily defining complex combinations of asynchronous functionality.
-Promises can be combined so they execute serially or in parallel*, but no matter which way you compose them they still effectively read like a serialized order of steps.
+Promises can be combined so they execute serially or in parallel, but no matter which way you compose them they still effectively read like a serialized order of steps.
 Being able to write code that looks (as best it can) like it executes from top to bottom while actually wrapping multiple asynchronous calls is where the true power of promises lies.

-**Parallel promises are more tricky in a strongly typed language, and I am still working out a good way to implement it.*

 You may be thinking to yourself that this sounds like it could be done just as well with normal asynchronous callbacks, and you would not be wrong.
 While you can do something similar using everyday blocks they quickly become ugly nests of callbacks and make error handling more difficult.
 As a simple example imagine you would like to download some data from a remote web service, parse that data as JSON, and then map that JSON into a data model object (also imagine you can not use your favorite networking library).
 It might look like the following (thread safe memory management included, strong error handling not included):
 ```swift